AlmogBaku/openai-streaming/README.md

 the [OpenAI Streaming API](https://platform.openai.com/docs/api-reference/streaming).
 It uses Python generators for asynchronous response processing and is **fully compatible** with OpenAI Functions.

-If you like this project, or find it interesting - **⭐️ please star us on GitHub ⭐️**
+If you like this project or find it interesting - **⭐️ please star us on GitHub ⭐️**

 ## ⭐️ Features

 - Easy-to-use Pythonic interface
-- Supports OpenAI's generator-based streaming
+- Supports OpenAI's generator-based Streaming
 - Callback mechanism for handling stream content
 - Supports OpenAI Functions

 ## 🤔 Common use-cases

 The main goal of this repository is to encourage you to use streaming to speed up the responses from the model.
-Among the use-cases for this library, you can:
+Among the use cases for this library, you can:

-- **Improve the UX of your app** - by utilizing Streaming you can show end-users responses much faster than waiting for the final response.
+- **Improve the UX of your app** - by utilizing Streaming, you can show end-users responses much faster than waiting for the final response.
-- **Speed up LLM chains/pipelines** - when processing massive amount of data (e.g. classification, NLP, data extraction, etc.), every bit of speed improving can accelerate the processing time of the whole corpus.
-  Using Streaming, you can respond faster even for partial responses. and continue with the pipeline
+- **Speed up LLM chains/pipelines** - when processing massive amounts of data (e.g., classification, NLP, data extraction, etc.), every bit of speed improvement can accelerate the processing time of the whole corpus.
+Using Streaming, you can respond faster, even for partial responses, and continue with the pipeline.
-- **Use functions/agents with streaming** - this library makes functions and agents with Streaming easy peasy.
+- **Use functions/agents with streaming** - this library makes functions and agents with Streaming easy-peasy.

 # 🚀 Getting started